 - What position would your loan be in?
 (First position is preferred, because that means you’re the first to get paid in a sale.)

 - How much do they lend on the value of the home, or anticipated value, if improvements are being made?
-(Our preferred provider only lends a conservative 65% of value.)
+(We like to see no more than a conservative 65% of value.)

 If you are not already a professional real estate investor, we don’t suggest attempting making private loans yourself.
 To loan directly to a homeowner or contractor, you need to have an excellent understanding of real estate law (or a good lawyer) and property values (or a good appraiser).
 And the devil surely is in the details.
 For instance, if you discover that there are unrecorded liens or notes and your loan is forth in line on an already over-mortgaged property, you’ll end up with nothing.

 Time frame.
-We wish we could get this rate of return year-in and year out, but bridge loans are, by nature, a shorter-term strategy.
+Bridge loans and rehab loans are, by nature, a shorter-term strategy, often in the 6-12 month range.
 (Of course, that may work perfectly for some investors!)
 Then you’ve got to wait for another bridge loan or find someplace else to put your money.
 Ideally, you’ll be working with a company that you can do many transactions with over time.

 Risk.
 As with almost any investment, there is an element of risk, especially if “Murphy” shows up.
 What happens if something drastic happens to the house, the market, or the owner/contractor making the improvements on the home?
 In that case, the private lender goes to plan B. They have a lien on the home and are in an excellent position to collect on it.
 If necessary, they foreclose on the property and sell it to recoup the investment.

 Every effort is made to guard the investor’s original investment, and if possible, the interest owed as well.
-However, it may take longer than anticipated, and the only real guarantee you have is the value of the home.
+However, it may take longer than anticipated, and the only real guarantee you have is the value of the home or property.
 While that may sound like less-than-a-sure thing, consider these facts to put the risk in perspective:

 Want to know more?
-Contact us if you are interested in working with us to find bridge loans or appropriate alternative investments for your portfolio.
-Our preferred provider has limited bridge loans available to investors, so clients are given priority.
+Contact us if you are interested in bridge loans or appropriate alternative investments for your portfolio.
+We can help you find appropriate alternative investments for your portfolio.